NOVA-IMS-Innovation-and-Analytics-Lab/geometric-smote/doc/introduction.rst

 The learning phase and the subsequent prediction of machine learning algorithms can be affected by the problem of imbalanced data set.
 The balancing issue corresponds to the difference of the number of samples in the different classes.
-With a greater imbalance ratio, the decision function favor the class with the larger number of samples, usually referred as the majority class.
+With a greater imbalance ratio, the decision function favours the class with the larger number of samples, usually referred as the majority class.
 For a visual representation, the reader is referred to :ref:`https://imbalanced-learn.readthedocs.io/en/stable/introduction.html#problem-statement-regarding-imbalanced-data-sets`.